anandu06dev/ng4StarterKit/README.md

 }
 ```

-A rich domain model instead hides and encapsulates implementation details:
+A rich domain model instead hides and encapsulates domain logic:

 *»  Effects of rich models*<br/>
 ```